yohannestayez/FabricPC/README.md

 ## Contributions
 Contributions are welcome!
 Please open issues or pull requests on the GitHub repository.
+- Develop on a branch using convention "feature/your_feature_name"
+- All demos must match baseline results and test suites must pass before merging new code.
+- Write unit tests and docstrings for new code
+- Follow PEP8 style guidelines

 This is a research-first project.
-APIs may change frequently until v1.0 release.
-Any breaking changes are documented in the changelog.
+- APIs may change frequently until v1.0 release.
+- Any breaking changes are documented in the changelog.

-All demos must match baseline results and test suites must pass before merging new code.

 ## License: private until officially released.
 Please do not distribute.